 My midwife took an hour to get there.
 She didn't think I was going to be ready so fast, so she had gone home.
 She comes in and I'm like "Where were you?!
 I'm ready to push!"

 She really helped me center myself.
 She said, "I know you're in a lot of pain, but remember what you said you wanted.
 Do you want to move?
 Do you want to change positions?"

 I'm like, "Yes!
 Yes!
 That's what I want."

 I got up.
 I pushed for 45 minutes.
 She was crowning, but I could not get her out.
 It's because she got a big-ass head.
 My husband's head is enormous, and I should've known.

 They had to give me an episiotomy, which my midwife and I had talked about as a possibility, so it didn’t come as a surprise.

 The OB, at that point, was there because my midwife noticed that I was struggling.
-They gave each other the look of I'm about to cut her.
+They gave each other the I'm about to cut her look.
 My midwife caught me catching the look and gave me the You know I'm going to cut you look, and I gave her the Please, hurry up and do it look.

 She did, and I gave the biggest pushes I could ever imagine, and she popped out.
 And it was great.